rmokady/structural-analogy/README.md

 to generate high quality imagery in other conditional generation tasks utilizing images A and B only: guided image synthesis, style and texture transfer, text translation as well as video translation.

-For more details, please refer to the Paper.
+For more details, please refer to the [Project Webpage](https://sagiebenaim.github.io/structural-analogy/).

 <img src="readme_imgs/teaser.jpg" width="500px">